 We hope that you found this information helpful.
 If you did, please feel free to share it with others.

-If you are suffering from any type of recurring headache, we encourage you to call us for a same day appointment.
+If you are suffering from any type of recurring headache, we encourage you to call our Anchorage clinic for a same-day chiropractic appointment.
 No one should suffer from headache pain and we will gladly check your insurance coverage, so you have one less headache to worry about!
-Call today or click here to make an appointment online.